TaoCao-data/unlabeled-deep-learning/MixMatch/README.md

 #### Benchmark
 Run code "train_resnet.py" for the results of supervised model.
 The default number of epochs is 50 to reduce computing time.
-Run code "train_pl.py" for the results of pseudo label model.
+Run code "build_dataset.py" and "train_pl.py" for the results of pseudo label model.

 ## Results (Accuracy)
 | #Labels | 250 | 500 | 1000 | 2000| 4000 |